Jardo72/rdbms-diff/test-db/mysql/README.md

 The [config.ini](./config.ini) file is a configuration that can be used for testing purposes.
 It uses the two databases started by the two `docker run` commands above.
 The source database uses the host port 3306, the target database uses the host port 13306.

 ## Modifications of Schema
-The following commands can be used to modify the schema, for instance when you want to test the schema validation, and you would like to have some schema discrepancies.
+The following SQL commands can be used to modify the schema, for instance when you want to test the schema validation, and you would like to have some schema discrepancies.
 ```sql
 CREATE TABLE t_persons (
     id bigint NOT NULL,